Crackdown (video game series): Development

 With the intent of going beyond the sandbox gameplay made popular by Grand Theft Auto III, developer Realtime Studios spent time with various testers, as well as former developers from the Grand Theft Auto series, in experimenting and refining the genre, with the use of additional content, items and rewards.
-Creator David Jones described the concept of the game as "how do we reward somebody for just having fun?"
 Crackdown was released on February 20, 2007, for the Xbox 360 console.
 Originally in development for the Xbox console in 2002, Microsoft suggested in 2004 that Realtime Worlds release the game for the then-upcoming Xbox 360.
 A demo was showcased at the 2006 E3 Convention.
 Due to the waving interest in player testers during the game's late development, Microsoft decided to release it with access codes to the Halo 3 multiplayer beta to help its sales during release.

 Although Realtime Worlds confirmed that they would create a series to follow the success of the first Crackdown, delays with budgeting between Microsoft and Realtime resulted in the developer cancelling the sequel.
 Microsoft still owned the intellectual property of Crackdown, and they hired fellow Scottish development company Ruffian Games - who had members with previous experience in Realtime Worlds developing the first game - to make the sequel.
-The latter game company A trailer for Crackdown 2 was released at the 2009 E3 Conference.
+A trailer for Crackdown 2 was released at the 2009 E3 Conference.
 A third game was developed by Sumo Digital, with directions from the original game's creator David Jones and assistance from previous developer Ruffian Games.
 The game was revealed as Crackdown 3 during Microsoft's Gamescom 2015 press conference on August 4, 2015.
 The game was originally set to be released for Xbox One and Microsoft Windows on November 7, 2017, but was delayed to 2019.
 Creative director Ken Lobb asserted that the game will be set in the future of the first game but represents an alternate timeline from what Crackdown 2 provided, though this was changed prior to release.

 One of the major elements advertised by David Jones for Crackdown 3 was the inclusion of a near-indestructible multiplayer map mode known as the Wrecking Zone.
 Half-way into development, however, Jones departed the project for Epic Games, pulling out said element and using it for the game Fortnite, much to the dismay of fans and other interested consumers.
 Besides Jones, original developing teams Cloudgine and Reagent Games also left the game.
 These controversial changes hounded Crackdown 3 and resulted in multiple delays from an original 2016 release, to 2017, again to 2018, and a final release on 2019.
 Many critics noted on this abandonment and missed opportunity, including editor Alex Donaldson from gaming site VG247, stating, "It's a neutered delivery of the promises made far too early in this console generation when, for a moment, it looked like it could be something truly revolutionary."